 Installing the Custom PRTG Redis Sensor

-Once you have downloaded and extracted the PRTG.Redis.Sensor.zip or compiled from source, you should end up with 3 files.
+Downloaded the latest PRTG.Redis.Sensor.exe from GitHub.
 The EXE takes one parameter which is the host and port for the Redis Server, for example:

 As with all PRTG Custom Sensors we have to move these files into the PRTG Custom Sensors Folder on the Probe that will be doing the Redis Query: